enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

     ```

 #### GET /admin/approval-preview

-- Description: Get a preview of pending approvals for admin overvirw page.
+- Description: Get a preview of pending approvals for the admin overview page.

 - Response:
   - Status: 200 OK